PMS (Premenstrual Syndrome)

 - Digestive problems (diarrhea, bloating, constipation, flatulence)

-- Breast tightness, painful or swollen breasts
+- Breast tension, painful or swollen breasts

 - Bleeding disorders, spotting, prolonged cycles, intermenstrual bleeding